todokku/quickmedia/README.md

 ```
 usage: QuickMedia <plugin> [--tor]
 OPTIONS:
 plugin    The plugin to use.
-Should be either 4chan, manganelo, pornhub or youtube
+Should be either 4chan, manganelo or youtube
 --tor     Use tor.
 Disabled by default
 EXAMPLES:
 QuickMedia manganelo